maxpou/maxpou.fr/content/posts/2019-10-14-git-under-the-hood/index.md

 title: "What's happens when you `git commit`"
 slug: git-under-the-hood
 language: en
-date: 2019-10-13
+date: 2019-10-14
 cover: ./cover.jpg
 tags:
     - Git
 ---

 Nowadays, most of our project use Git as a version control system.
 It means most of our project have a `.git` folder.
 But, have you ever tried to open it?
 I tried once... and I closed it within a minute!

-I've been using Git as a black box for years.
+I've been using Git as a "black box" for years.

 ![git explained](./git-explained.png)

-A year ago I took a new resolution in my life.
-I decided to pick a new topic every 3-4 months and understand how it works under the hood.
-A few months ago, I decided to tackle git.
-I was kind of tired of using it every day and not understand how it works.

-Especially, what happens when I `git commit`.
-It time to fix this!
+Until a year ago.
+I was tired of using it without knowing how it works under the hood.
+I finally grab the bull by the horns and started to learn it.
+I read [Pro Git](https://git-scm.com/book/en/v2) and make tons of experimentations.
+I've found out that it's not as complicated as it looks like!

+So, If you:
+* are the guy in the picture above,
+* want to understand what's in this `.git` folder,
+* already "lost code with git"...

+...this blog post is for you! 😃

 ## Step 1: Git Data Model